RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/constraint_generator_DihedralConstraintGenerator_type.md

  Will only work on ONE type of dihedral angle to allow complete customization.

-References and author information for the DihedralConstraintGenerator constraint generator:

-DihedralConstraintGenerator ConstraintGenerator's author(s):
-Jared Adolf-Bryfogle, Institute for Protein Innovation [jadolfbr@gmail.com]  (Created the DihedralConstraintGenerator.)

 ```xml
 <DihedralConstraintGenerator name="(&string;)" dihedral="(&string;)"
         sd="(&real;)" dihedral_angle="(&string;)" dihedral_atoms="(&string;)"